 Introducing Casita Coalition’s ADUs and Fire Recovery Toolkit

-This toolkit is for homeowners in the planning and decision phase of rebuilding their homes after the fires–to provide resources and answers about accessory dwelling units (ADUs).
+This toolkit is designed to support homeowners in the planning phase of recovery–offering clear information and resources about accessory dwelling units (ADUs) as a flexible option for rebuilding.

 In California, homeowners have multiple options for adding separate living spaces on their property to help meet their family’s needs.
 Understanding these options is the first step!